kjnilsson/fez/thoughts.md

 'project' (effectively making it internal).
 In this case we'd just need to include the core erlang attribute declaration in every module that uses it.
 If we wanted to make it sharable outside of the current project we could generate an .hrl file for every module that declares a public record.
-This was erlang code that wants to consume it can.
+This way erlang code that wants to consume it can.